 What is ODP?

 All players are eligible to attend tryouts.
-Any player who is not playing for a team affiliated with ENYYSA will pay a higher tryout fee.
+Any player who is not playing for a team affiliated with ENYYSA will pay a higher tryout and registration fee.
 Players may only participate in the state where they reside.
 If you play for a U.S. Soccer Development Academy you are not eligible, as per their guidelines.